|

 GEOFFREY LEE from Ealing, west London.

-PAUL LE MARE Studio engineer on Caroline North, there is a photo of him in Alan Turner's photo album.
+PAUL LE MARE Studio engineer on the Fredericia, there is a photo of him in Alan Turner's photo album.

 MARTIN NEWTON A former BBC engineer, Martin mainly worked on the Caroline South ship although he did spend some time on the North.
 He transferred to